-The Lustre Engineering Team has targeted several Linux kernels for use with Lustre servers (MDS/OSS) and provides a series of patches for each one.
+The Lustre Group supports several Linux unpatched kernels for use with Lustre and provides a series of patches for each one.
 The Lustre patches are maintained in the kernel_patch directory bundled with the Lustre source code.
+The unpatched kernels are also available for download.